 Blog

-August 2024 — Written by Aatman Modi, Graphics by Yasmin Morais Torquato The United Nations’ Environment Programme, the UN’s commission to support the implementation of global environmental obligations, published a 2023 report called Building Materials and Climate: Constructing A New Future, which indicated that the building and construction sector is responsible for an astonishing 37% of global emissions.
+August 2024 — Written by Aatman Modi, Graphics by Yasmin Morais Torquato.
+The United Nations’ Environment Programme, the UN’s commission to support the implementation of global environmental obligations, published a 2023 report called Building Materials and Climate: Constructing A New Future, which indicated that the building and construction sector is responsible for an astonishing 37% of global emissions.
 Since 1975, when the term “global warming” first appeared in the news, engineering, and architecture have been linked to the warming of the planet via …

 Read more …